HCBrooks-lab/imdb_endtoend/README.md

 ## IMDb End-to-End Data Analysis
-This project is an end-to-end data analysis pipeline built using an IMDb movie dataset.
-It demonstrates the complete workflow of a data analyst from raw data ingestion through transformation, exploratory analysis, and visualization.
+An end-to-end analysis of IMDb movie data, combining SQL, Python and visualization to uncover trends in ratings, genres, budgets, and box office performance.

 ---